snur206/reading-notes/301/class4notes.md

 ## The Conditional (Ternary) Operator Explained

-You would use a ternary operator because you can write the same exact code but written in one line of code.
+You would use a ternary operator to shorten if statement code into one line of code.

 Rewrite this code using a ternary statement:
 ```